 What is Adjusted Pace？

-Adjusted Pace is a metric displaying an estimation of what COROS calculates your pace would be if running on completely flat ground.
+Adjusted Pace is an estimation of what COROS calculates your pace would be if running on completely flat ground.
 This allows COROS users to easily compare workouts, gauge effort level, better analyze training intensity, and more.
 When running uphill, Adjusted Pace will be faster than the actual pace of the run (running uphill requires extra effort), while running downhill will result in an Adjusted Pace metric that is slower than the actual pace.

 An additional benefit of our Adjusted Pace is that we are able to take advantage of EvoLab and our global user database.
 With this data, we are able to refine the Adjust Pace algorithm with correlations between pace, heart rate, and grade.
 It's important to note that Adjusted Pace is not able to account for all factors in workouts (technicality of the trail, terrain differences, etc.).